 \section{Introduction}

 Edge detection is a fundamental problem in computer vision and image processing, playing a crucial role in a wide range of applications, from autonomous driving to medical imaging.
-It serves as the cornerstone for many high-level computer vision tasks by identifying the boundaries and structures within images, such as salient object detection \cite{zhou2022edge,yao2023object,jiang2022meanet,zheng2023boundary,yu2023multi,fan2024sfod}, objection recognition \cite{rani2022object,he2023shift,feng2023boundary,vishwakarma2023enhancing,toshev2010object}, image segmentation \cite{wang2022eanet,jin2023edge,gu2022net,xiao2023baseg,lin2023batformer,tang2023duat,rao2009natural,hatamizadeh2019end,wan2020super}, and object tracking \cite{sun2021robust,wang2023deep,greminger2003deformable}.
+It serves as the cornerstone for many high-level computer vision tasks by identifying the boundaries and structures within images, such as salient object detection \cite{yao2023object,zheng2023boundary}, object recognition \cite{feng2023boundary,fan2024sfod}, and image segmentation \cite{jin2023edge,xiao2023baseg}.
 With the rapid development of deep learning techniques, numerous researchers aim to employ Deep Convolutional Neural Networks (DCNNs) for edge detection.
-Recent studies have proposed several remarkable DCNN-based methods, such as HED \cite{xie2015holistically}, RCF \cite{liu2017richer}, and CHRNet \cite{elharrouss2023refined}.
+Recent studies have proposed several remarkable DCNN-based methods, such as HED \cite{xie2015holistically}, RCF \cite{liu2017richer}, and DexiNed \cite{soria2023dense}.
 These DCNN-based approaches have achieved state-of-the-art performance on a number of benchmarks including BSDS500 \cite{arbelaez2011contour} and NYUD-V2 \cite{silberman2012indoor}, which demonstrate the strong power of DCNN.

 However, there is still a major issue that needs to be addressed in edge detection: most modern DCNN-based models \cite{xie2015holistically,liu2017richer,he2019bi} are inclined to generate thick and noisy edge maps, such predictions introduce inaccuracies that compromise the spatial precision of high-level tasks, and it is frequently necessary to use a post-processing operation (NMS and morphological thinning) to obtain clean and precise edge maps.
 This issue can be decomposed into two subsidiary problems: (1) Excessive reliance on DCNN-based autonomous learning, without sufficient prior knowledge of edge information, which is essential for precise edge detection; (2) A highly imbalanced pixel distribution between edges and non-edges in an image, which presents difficulties in pixel classification.